NowellPhelps/NowellPhelps.github.io/website.md

 ###
 I am a PhD student in the Department of Biostatistics at Johns Hopkins University.
 I am broadly interested in using data-driven modelling to inform effective and equitable policymaking and interventions, and am particularly interested in applications in international health.

 I hold an MMath in Mathematics from the University of Oxford.
-After graduating I worked as a Research Assistant for Mazid Ezzati at Imperial College London; at ICL I led an analysis updating the World Health Organization's obesity estimates, and spent four months in Kigali, Rwanda as a visiting researcher at the African Institute for Mathematical Sciences Research and Innovation Center.
+After graduating I worked as a Research Assistant for Mazid Ezzati at Imperial College London; while there I led an analysis updating the World Health Organization's obesity estimates, and spent four months in Kigali, Rwanda as a visiting researcher at the African Institute for Mathematical Sciences Research and Innovation Center.

-Outside of academia, I'm an avid biker, climber and reader, and enjoy thinking about politics, culture, and how science and public policy interact.
+Outside of academia I enjoy cycling, climbing, reading, and spending as much time outside as possible.

 <img src="../media/me.png" alt="picture" width="400"/>

 ## Publications
 ###
-* denotes joint lead authorship

-<b>2024</b>

 NCD Risk Factor Collaboration (NCD-RisC).
-"General and abdominal adiposity and hypertension in eight world regions: a pooled analysis of 837 population-based studies with 7·5 million participants" The Lancet (2024).
+[General and abdominal adiposity and hypertension in eight world regions: a pooled analysis of 837 population-based studies with 7·5 million participants](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2824%2901405-3/fulltext).
+The Lancet, 2024.

-* NCD Risk Factor Collaboration (NCD-RisC).
-"Worldwide trends in underweight and obesity from 1990 to 2022: a pooled analysis of 3663 population-representative studies with 222 million children, adolescents, and adults".
-The Lancet (2024).
+NCD Risk Factor Collaboration (NCD-RisC), <b>first author</b>.
+[Worldwide trends in underweight and obesity from 1990 to 2022: a pooled analysis of 3663 population-representative studies with 222 million children, adolescents, and adults](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2823%2902750-2/fulltext).
+The Lancet, 2024.

-<b>2023</b>

 NCD Risk Factor Collaboration (NCD-RisC).
-"Global variation in diabetes diagnosis and prevalence based on fasting glucose and hemoglobin A1c".
-Nature Medicine (2023).
+[Global variation in diabetes diagnosis and prevalence based on fasting glucose and hemoglobin A1c](https://www.nature.com/articles/s41591-023-02610-2).
+Nature Medicine, 2023.

 NCD Risk Factor Collaboration (NCD-RisC).
-"Diminishing benefits of urban living for children and adolescents’ growth and development]".
-Nature (2023).
+[Diminishing benefits of urban living for children and adolescents’ growth and development](https://www.nature.com/articles/s41586-023-05772-8).
+Nature, 2023.

 ## CV